 Reducing Violations: Tips for Faculty

-Although the Graduate Honor Code encourages faculty members to place trust in students, you can take reasonable measures to eliminate a student's ability to cheat.
-Some suggestions follow.
+Although the Graduate Honor Code encourages faculty members to place trust in students, you can take reasonable measures to reduce a student's ability to cheat or plagiarise:

 - Include a statement on your syllabus about compliance with the Graduate Honor Code.
-A sample statement is given below:
+Sample statement:

 - Remind students of your expectations when giving each assignment.
 Be clear about what resources students are permitted to use and what, if any, collaboration is allowed.
 Consider outlining these expectations in writing on the assignment or in the syllabus so that there will be no confusion.